 Visit https://waterinnovation.challenges.org/ to get details on the latest competitions, previous winners and how to enter current and future competitions.

-StreamLine, our joint advice service with the Drinking Water Inspectorate and the Environment Agency, gives businesses and innovators access to non-binding regulatory advice on current rules and regulations, as they explore early stage innovation opportunities.
-Get advice about your innovation from Ofwat
+StreamLine, our joint advice service with the Drinking Water Inspectorate and the Environment Agency, gives businesses and innovators access to informal regulatory advice on current rules and regulations, as they explore innovation opportunities.
+Get advice about your innovation from StreamLine

 The mechanisms and incentives we included for companies in our decisions on the price, service and investment packages for the 17 largest companies for 2020-25 (the ‘2019 price review’).
 For example (among other things):